 School board oaths of offices are generally applied through state constitutional provisions covering requirements for all state elected officials.
 Many oaths of office are creatures of state code, while a small minority is provided for school district officials in particular.
 A common thread among oaths of office is their generality.
-The typical oath consists of a vow to 15
+The typical oath consists of a vow to15

-- (1) Support the constitution of the United States

-- (2) Support the constitution and laws of the officer's state

-- (3) Discharge one's duties

-- a. faithfully or with fidelity

-- b. to the best of one's ability

-- c. honestly (some states)

-- d. impartially (some states)
+- (1) Support the constitution of the United States - (2) Support the constitution and laws of the officer's state - (3) Discharge one's duties a. faithfully or with fidelity - b. to the best of one's ability - c. honestly (some states) - d. impartially (some states)

 Oaths of office are commonly perceived as perfunctory and purely ministerial-more like a ceremony of initiation than the undertaking of serious duties.
 The generality of most oaths understandably gives rise to this impression.
 Still, oaths do serious work, and are especially binding the more specific they are.
-Courts and legislatures are certainly willing and able to hold state officers to their vows through the initiation and ratification of articles of impeachment.

-The obligation to support the constitutions of the United States and one's home state extends to recognizing the jurisdiction of the courts and the laws of the land.
-It is difficult to interpret more restrictions much beyond that without running into constitutional trouble.
+Courts and legislatures are certainly willing and able to hold state officers to their vows through the initiation and ratification of articles of impeachment.16 home state extends to recognizing the jurisdiction of the courts and the laws of the land.
+It is difficult to interpret more restrictions much beyond that without running into constitutional trouble.17